Spartan Sport Wrist HR Review

 - Battery LifeEditor: 80%

+Welcome to my Suunto Spartan Sport Wrist HR review – an all sport GPS outdoor sports watch.
 The Suunto Spartan range was released (UK) in October 2016 and had the enviable task of replacing the highly popular, reliable and successful Suunto Ambit 3 series.
 This new model released in March 2017 takes the Spartan Sport and adds wrist based heart rate sensors.
-The Suunto Spartan Sport Wrist HR uses the world’s best HR sensors from Valencell for accurate off the wrist recording.
+It uses the world’s best HR sensors from Valencell for accurate off the wrist recording.

 For those who want any of the following main features > barometric pressure sensor, more than 8 hours battery life (in GPS recording mode), thermometer and sapphire crystal glass then please consider the next model up, the Suunto Spartan Ultra.
 The Suunto Spartan Sport Wrist HR has been reviewed by Tristan Haskins aka CardioCritic